 You do not need a special permit to get married in the backcountry.
 You DO, however, need a hiking permit any time you enter the backcountry with plans to spend the night.
 This depends on which national forest, and which trailhead you start at.
 For some areas we may even need a special photography permit.
 Each location is so specific, that you will have to do some research to know what is necessary.
 Thankfully, I am happy to do a lot of that research for you!

 In California, you need at least 2 people to witness the ceremony in order to get legally married.
-That includes an officiant and a witness..
-Gary and Carmen invited their friend Bergen to officiate and he did a splendid job of not only the ceremony, but also also brought a banjo to serenade us.
+That includes an officiant and a witness.
+Gary and Carmen invited their friend Bergen to officiate and also perform music during the ceremony.

 Enjoy this 10 minute video of the experience (footage taken on an iPhone, music by Bergen the Officiant/Musician!) or the 1-minute Reel on my IG!